 Selection scope while iterating

 While a designer is shaping a single component, Selection scope gives a feedback loop measured in seconds.
 The audit covers exactly the nodes that are selected, the report fits on screen without scrolling, and the canvas stays interactive.
-This is also the lightest scope on Pro accounts that share a workspace - it does not block the rest of the team from running their own scans.
+This is also the lightest scope when multiple designers share the same file — it does not block the rest of the team from running their own scans.

 File scope before publishing a library